 There has been a lot of talk on the internet lately about penetrating liquid wood epoxies.
 While Liquid Wood does penetrate wood very well, these “penetrating” products use additional solvents and are able to penetrate more deeply into the wood with a resulting loss of structural capabilities of the liquid epoxy due to being a ‘thinned product’.

-Liquid Wood does not contain solvents but you can thin it with (up to 10-15%), with Zylene or MEK to get a consistency similar to CPES (an epoxy that we won’t ship due to it’s hazardous shipping classification), however it won’t have quite the structural capabilities that undiluted LiquidWood® has.
+Liquid Wood does not contain solvents but you can thin it with (up to 10-15%), with Zylene or MEK to get a consistency similar to CPES (an epoxy that we won’t sell or ship due to it’s hazardous shipping classification), however it won’t have quite the structural capabilities that undiluted LiquidWood® has.
 (Occasionally, some restoration specialists will use a slightly diluted ‘Liquid Wood epoxy’ first to penetrate as deeply as possible then use regular strength Liquid Wood for the balance.

 Wood Epox, 2 part putty